SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/04-avl/AVL.md

 In a binary search tree, for any given node:
 1. The value of every node in the left subtree is less than the value of the current node.
-2. The value of every node in the right subtree is greater than or equal to the value of the current node.
+2. The value of every node in the right subtree is greater than the value of the current node.
 3. Binary search trees do not allow duplicate values.
 If a value already exists in the tree and an insertion operation is performed with the same value, it is typically ignored.

 - AVL is a self-balancing tree